yaojiezheng1-droid/amazon_order/docs/order_template.md

 - **table.items** – list of line items.
 When the `\u63CF\u8FF0` column is a
   list of runs, each run can specify `bold` or `bgcolor` to preserve rich text formatting.
+- If columns named `产品图片`, `颜色图片`, or `印刷logo图片` are present, the corresponding values should be relative paths to image files in the `images/products`, `images/colors`, or `images/logos` directories respectively.
+These images will be inserted into the generated spreadsheet.
 - **table.total** – optional row summarising quantity and amount.
 - **notes** – list of additional lines following the product table.
 - **footer** – buyer and supplier names used at the bottom of the sheet.